-"You may phone Access Toronto at 1-888-735-2221 or 416-946-8392 or visit our website at www.TransportationTomorrow.on.ca"
+"You may phone MTO INFO at 1-800-268-4686 or visit our website at www.TransportationTomorrow.on.ca"

-"I can have them mail you another letter if you wish."
+"I can have them mail you another letter if you wish.

-BE SURE TO CONFIRM CORRECT MAILING ADDRESS.
+BE SURE TO CONFIRM CORRECT MAILING ADDRESS INCLUDING POSTAL CODE NOTE: use this offer only as a last resort.